igrowing/esp8266_smart_home_ready/modules/petard/readme.md

 ```

 ## Hardware ##
-The petard heavily based on original WellToBe Pet Fountain.
+The petard is heavily based on the original WellToBe Pet Fountain.
 It has good powering circuits, fair IR mechanical design, comfy pump output.

 1. Make [all marked changes](pics/welltobe_pcba_changes.jpg) in original WellToBe pet fountain PCBA.
 This step finishes with cable or header connector out of the pet fountain controlling column.
 2. Assemble [the new controlling circuit](pics/petard_schematics.pdf).
 Pay attention on location of reed switches.
-Keep WiFi antenna far from metals/leads as possible.
+Keep WiFi antenna unobstructed by metals/leads as possible.
 Burn the firmware to the ESP8266 and connect it to your WiFi.
 3. Optional step: Print [the Petard cover](pics/petard_cover.stl).
 PLA is good enough.
 Prepare plastic standoffs with inner 3mm screw for the cover.
 Glue the standoffs to the container with epoxy or Cyanoacrylate glue.
 4. Glue the Petard circuit assembly outside of the water tank.
-Adjust its place with magnet float.
+Adjust its place with a magnet float.
-5. Inside the water tank, exactly opposite reed switches, glue the thin plastic pipe for the magnet float.
+5. Inside the water tank, exactly opposite the reed switches, glue a thin plastic pipe for the magnet float.
 Place the float into the pipe.
 6. Mount the cover from step 3.
 7. Pet's natural curiosity teaches it how to use the fountain.
 No training needed. :-)